Yosemite Sightseer murders

 Timothy Lee White, 5, gets a piggyback ride from 14-year-old Steven Stayner at a news conference in Ukiah, California, in 1980

-Kenneth Parnell stops the car and goes to a payphone; he comes back and tells Steven, “Your parents, I just spoke to them.
+Kenneth Parnell stops the car and goes to a payphone.
+When he returns, he tells Steven, “Your parents, I just spoke to them.
 They no longer want you.”

 When Steven didn’t return from school that afternoon, his parents sounded the alarm.
 An extensive search turned up nothing.